A telescope pointing towards the sky inside a planetarium, framed by a dome structure against a colorful sunset.

 Charles Hayden Planetarium at Museum of Science

-Erin P.: The Charles Hayden Planetarium is the home of the most technologically advanced digital theater in New England.
+Erin P. said: The Charles Hayden Planetarium is the home of the most technologically advanced digital theater in New England.
 Check out the fascinating and extensive variety of shows that they offer to learn about the universe and more!
 They present shows geared for all ages and interests, from Big Bird's Adventure: One World, One Sky for the littlest astronomers to From Dream to Discovery: Inside NASA for slightly more advanced astronomers.
 Timed tickets are required and must be purchased in addition to museum admission.

 Cost: Adult: $10; Child: $8; Member and add-on adult and child discounts available.